 If you're trying to reach alums & students, have you heard about the new DenisonEverywhere site?

-Last fall, Denison launched a new portal for alumni & students called DenisonEverywhere.
+Denison has a portal for alumni & students called DenisonEverywhere.
 It is heavily marketed through print and online channels, and, in short, has become the destination for Denisonians all over the world.
 The portal includes online groups, so we'll be able to create places for students, alums, faculty, staff to gather like "Political Science Students & Alums" or "Hilltopper Alumni Group."
 Your audiences will already be on DenisonEverywhere, and you can reach them under the Denison brand—you'll have a much better chance of reaching them on this site than on Facebook, where your Page is just one of millions vying for their attention.

 But all my students are all on Facebook…

 Almost certainly, your target audiences are on social media.
 But even though your students are on Facebook, it doesn't mean they'll follow you on Facebook.
-Put another way, students might be willing to follow a brand if it's Red Bull or the Daily Show, but probably not if it's an administrative office at Denison.
+Put another way, students might be willing to follow a brand if it's Red Bull or The Daily Show, but probably not if it's an administrative office at Denison.
 There has to be a compelling reason to follow your office and department on Facebook.
 And that's why a content plan and commitment to frequent updates is key.

 Do I have a content plan in place?